brunopk/sc-rpi/doc/network_configuration.md

 </br>

-> It may be necessary to run this commands with `sudo`.
+> It may be necessary to run these commands with `sudo`.

 ## Using Network Manager